 From the INC church, our tricycle driver brought us to register at Brgy Syete.
-From here we hired a tour guide, Ms Ellai (18) and paid the registration fee.
+This is where you will hire a tour guide, and pay the registration fee.
 We chose the traverse trail to get a full experience of the mountain.

-After registering, together with the guide, the tricycle brought us to the jump off point.
+After registering, together with your guide, the tricycle will bring you to the jump-off point.
 Before starting, our guide advised us to buy whatever we may need from a nearby store since the store at the mountain sells food and water for an expensive price.
-There’s also a CR near the store for those who wanted to take a break before starting the trek.
+Travel tip!
+There’s also a CR near the store for those who want to take a break before starting the trek.

-At the start of the trail, it is mostly plain.
-We saw the usual trees, weeds, vines and ferns.
+The start of the trail isn’t that steep.
+You’ll mostly see the usual trees, weeds, vines, and ferns.
 Our guide told us that we would first go up to the camping site, the Rockies, the Summit, the Grotto then down to the finish line.

-The hike up to the campsite consisted of 13 stations.
+The hike up to the campsite consists of 13 stations.
 Each station features wood or bamboo benches for resting purposes and some buko juice for sale.
-As we ascended from the first station to the thirteenth, the buko juice cup gets bigger, and the price goes higher.
-Pretty funny.
+As we ascended from the first station to the thirteenth, the buko juice cup gets bigger, and the price goes higher which my friends found to be funny.

 My friends even joked “habang tumataas, tumataas din ang presyo” (As we go up, the prices goes up too).
 From 10 pesos to 15 pesos to 20 pesos to 30 pesos.
 Haha.
-Anyways, the juice is pretty cold so if you’re craving for some cold stuff, try the buko some.
+Anyways, the juice is pretty cold so if you’re craving for some cold stuff, try the buko.

 On the way, we met Kuya Amado who hikes the mountain almost every day to sell ice candy.
 He had avocado and buko flavored ice candies which cost 15 pesos each.
 We bought some, and it was delicious.
 You can really taste the natural flavor of the fruits.
 If you meet him on the way, buy some.
 It’s worth it.

-Here you will find what our guide called “the Seven Eleven store” with its expensive prices.
-A one-liter bottle of water costs 80 pesos.
-We rested here for a bit before going to the Rockies.
+Here you will find what our guide call “the 711 store” because of its expensive prices.
+A 1 liter bottle of water costs 80 pesos so make sure to bring your own water and save some money.

 Climbing the Rockies is a bit hard because you’re climbing rocks.
 One wrong step and you might fall.

 We found the Rockies to be one of the most beautiful places we’ve been to.
-With a breathtaking view of the Taal Lake and some parts of Batangas, we felt so lucky that the sky was clear that day.
+It’s no wonder travel influencers have been raving about it on social media.
+With a breathtaking view of Taal Lake and some parts of Batangas, we felt so lucky that the sky was clear that day.

 We spent an hour and a half taking pictures.
 Since there were other hikers, we had to fall in line to take a photo.
 What made the day more interesting was that we met other hikers who are from Northern Luzon.
-We talked in Ilocano and exchanged stories.
+We even conversed in Ilocano and exchanged stories.

 After the Rockies, we went back to the campsite to have lunch then went on to conquer the summit.
-Going up, the way was muddy and steep.
-I was grateful there were ropes, vines and branches to hold onto.
+Going up, expect the way to be muddy and steep.
+To help you climb up, there are ropes, vines, and branches to hold onto.
 It took us about 30 minutes to reach the summit from the campsite.

-Too bad the summit was covered with fog, we couldn’t see the view.
+By the time we reached the summit, it was covered with fog.
+We couldn’t see the view.
 Despite the letdown, we enjoyed the foggy surroundings.
 It reminded us of our homes in Benguet and Mt.
 Province.

-Going down Mt Maculot’s Summit to the Grotto was an unforgettable experience.
-Muddy trails and rocky paths, the way was very slippery.
-We had to hold on to vines, branches and thankfully, ropes.
+Going down from Mt Maculot’s Summit to the Grotto was an unforgettable experience.
+This is where you’ll wish you had sturdy shoes.
+Expect muddy trails and rocky paths.
+It’s also very slippery.
+We had to hold on to vines, branches, and thankfully, ropes.

-After what felt like a lifetime, we finally reached the Grotto.
-Each of us had mud all over our clothes and shoes.
-It was pretty funny.
-A bit of rest and with shaking legs, we descended the 14 stations of the cross to the end of the trail.
+A bit of rest and with shaky legs, we descended the 14 stations of the cross to the end of the trail.

 End of The Trail

 - Register at Brgy.
-7 “Siete” since the trail to Mt Maculot’s peak will start at the Rockies.
+7 “Siete” since the trail to the peak of Mt Maculot will start at the Rockies.
 This is easier.
 Sometimes, when you register at the other barangays, the trail will start at Grotto.
 This trail is pretty hard.